USRSE/usrse.github.io/pages/about/election.md

 {% capture nowunix %}{{'now' | date: '%s'}}{% endcapture %}
 {% capture nom_open %}{{nominations_open | date: '%s'}}{% endcapture %}

+{% if nowunix < nom_open %}
+**Elections are open!
+Please see the "Nominations and Candidate Information" section to apply for or nominate someone for the US-RSE Steering Committee**
+{% else %}
 **Elections for the US-RSE Steering Committee are around the corner**
+{% endif %}

 <hr>